Road Trip All 3 National Parks in Washington State

 If you only have time to visit two national parks in Washington, we suggest deciding which two parks to visit by these factors: The scenery you’d like to see most or the season of your visit.

 If you’re hoping for a diverse range of scenery, combine a visit to the Olympic National Park with either Mount Rainier or the North Cascades to get a huge variety of scenery.
-However, it’s worth noting the Olympics can easily be made into a longer trip by itself any time of year.
+However, it’s worth noting that the Olympics can easily be made into a longer trip by itself any time of year.
 If you can visit Washington again, consider saving it for a future date.

 If you’re visiting between mid-July and September, this is when the North Cascades and Rainier are best.
 Since their best visiting seasons are much shorter, it makes sense to check off these two national parks from your list during these months.
 The scenery will be a bit less varied, but ideal for mountain lovers and hikers.